 The total prize purse for the Challenge is $5,000,000, with initial submitters competing for up to ten $300,000 semifinalist awards based on their proof-of-concept ideas.
 In Stage II, semifinalists will compete for a portion of the remaining prize purse by developing prototype demonstrations of their concepts.

-Stage II – Prototype/Demonstrations – Semifinalists will be invited to design charrette(s) in summer 2021; final demonstration and prizes expected to be awarded in summer 2022.
+Stage II – Prototype/Demonstrations – Semifinalists will be invited to virtual design charrette(s) in summer 2021; final demonstration and prizes expected to be awarded in summer 2022.